greggelong/basicSnake/README.md

 if food randomly placed in the tail of the snake it is overwritten on screen and becomes invisible

----- notes on coding with Vice emulator---
+## ---- notes on coding with Vice emulator---

 You can run this on the Vice x64 emulator.

 You can drag the snakec.prg into the emulator, and it will load and run.

-Or you can attach the
+Or you can attach the snakeGame.d64, and load"snakec",8

 I wrote the code on vice emulator saving to a virtual d64 floppy disk